Wiz-IO/platform-quectel/README.md

 # Quectel development platform for [PlatformIO](http://platformio.org)
-**Тhe platform is frozen indefinitely - lack of support from stakeholders...
+**Тhe platform is frozen indefinitely - lack of support from stakeholders...<br>
-More precisely: because of incompetent Quectel managers
+More precisely: because of incompetent Quectel managers<br>
 TIP: If you have an alternative - run away from Quectel**

 **A few words in the beginning**